modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/09_scCouponForm.md

-The Coupon Form chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) to process coupon codes
+The scCouponForm chunk is used by the [scCouponCode Snippet](../Snippets/scCouponCode) snippet to enter and validate coupon codes.

 ## Default coupon form chunk